 I love the health care industry.
-That said, I realize that most of my fellow Millennials don’t have a health care google alert and would rather consult Dr. Google than drive to the doctor’s office.
+That said, I realize that most of my fellow Millennials don’t have a health care Google alert and would rather consult Dr. Google than drive to the doctor’s office.

-#1 – I have a doctor AND a chiropractor, naturopath, acupuncturist and Ayurvedic nurse.
+#1 – I have a doctor AND a chiropractor, naturopath, acupuncturist, and Ayurvedic nurse.

-I’m not an expert on how Western and Eastern medicines can work together.
-But the reality is that there is an expectation that these two approaches will collaborate more in the future.
+I’m not an expert on how Western and Eastern medicines can work together, but the reality is that there is an expectation that these two approaches will collaborate more in the future.
 38% of Americans have already tried a combined approach.
-Technology continues to expose the benefits of alternative medicines and Millennials are first in line to try creative solutions.
-In the near future we can expect Millennials to actively seek practitioners who think beyond the traditional Western approach and expect insurance to cover it.
+Technology continues to expose the benefits of alternative medicines, and Millennials are first in line to try creative solutions.
+In the near future, we can expect Millennials to actively seek practitioners who think beyond the traditional Western approach and expect insurance to cover it.

 #2 – Why can’t we all just get along?

 By 2020 nearly 50% of nurses will reach retirement age and many organizations are not feeling prepared for the transition.
 In the world of D&I, it is crucial to have generational diversity on the floor.
 Unfortunately, too often, young high-potential nurses struggle to get their foot in the door.
 And if they’re lucky to get a position, different communication and working styles can shake things up and make things difficult to manage for everyone involved.
-How can we navigate some of these generational differences amongst staff while ensuring all focus goes to patients first?
+How can we navigate some of these generational differences among staff while ensuring all focus goes to patients first?

 #3 – Ouch, I hurt.
 Immediate relief, please!

-#4 – Dr. Google
+#4 – Hello, Dr. Google.

 We’ve all done it.
-We feel a little under the weather, see a weird mole on our hand, pull up WebMD and find the 35 potential causes.
-Before long, we’re down a rabbit hole of “maybe this is more serious than I thought and it sounds like what my neighbor had… I should really tell my doctor about this immediately before things get worse.”
+We feel a little under the weather, see a weird mole on our hand, pull up WebMD, and find the 35 potential causes.
+Before long, we’re down a rabbit hole of “maybe this is more serious than I thought, and it sounds like what my neighbor had… I should really tell my doctor about this immediately before things get worse.”
 Dr. Google—the most/least trusted expert in medicine—will only continue to influence, and seriously frustrate, conversations between patients and practitioners.
 So, how can we navigate these conversations from a generational perspective?

 Boomers are redefining retirement and everything about what it means to age.
-Insurers, hospitals and even some long term care homes are changing how they care for patients and speak with families.
-Boomers will have different expectations in these environments and the ones who understand them will stay ahead.
+Insurers, hospitals and even some long-term-care homes are changing how they care for patients and speak with families.
+Boomers will have different expectations in these environments, and the ones who understand them will stay ahead.

-#6 – Insurance Innovation
+#6 – Insurance innovation.